rguptabinary/MachineLearning/SupervisedLearning_Notes/DecisionTree.md

 ### When to stop recursing?

-1. All the node in the data has same Y value.
+1. All the node in the data has same Y value (accuracy = 1).
-2. or If we run out of features.
+2. or If we run out of features (for continuous varibales we can use a feature multiple times).

 ## Learning decision tree with continuous inputs